 The organisation has to respond to the report within 56 days.
-They have to say when they will change things to stop more deaths form happening.
+They have to say What action they are going to take.

-Can I get legal representation at the inquest?
+Can I get legal help for the inquest?

 You usually have to pay for legal advice and representation.
 But legal aid can help people with low incomes pay for legal costs.
 The family of the person who died can get legal aid in the run up to the inquest.
 However, once the inquest starts legal aid is only given in exceptional circumstances:

-- if it is an Article 2 inquest, legal aid may be needed to carry out a full investigation into a death, or
+- if it is an Article 2 inquest, or

 - if there is a wider public interest in the person being represented at the inquest.

 The legal aid rules are complicated, and it can be difficult to get funding for representation.
 If you do contact a solicitor, it is important to check that they have expertise in representing families at inquests.
 They will be more aware of the legal aid options available and will be able to advise you whether you are likely to be eligible for legal aid.